-- Objective 2: Encourage and support application for accreditation by non-accredited graduate and undergraduate public health programs.
+Objective 2: Encourage and support application for accreditation by non-accredited graduate and

 Article # 3: Location

-The Association will be located in Salt Lake City, Utah, address to be determined by a majority vote of the Executive Board, providing that a minimum of two thirds vote on a motion to change location.
-Archives of the Association will be maintained at the institution of the President.
+The Association will be located at 375 Chipeta Way, Suite A, Salt Lake City, Utah 84108.
+The Association address is to be determined by a majority vote of the Executive Board, providing that a minimum of two thirds vote on a motion to change location.
+Archives of the Association will be maintained at the Association headquarters as determined by the Executive Board.

 Article # 5: Voting

-To be active and eligible for voting, an institution must be CEPH accredited and up to date on membership dues.
+To be active and eligible for voting, an institution must be CEPH accredited or seeking CEPH accreditation and up-to-date on membership dues.
 Each active institution is entitled to two votes for actions requiring membership approval (the director/coordinator or designee and the appointed additional representative – see article #4).

 For an AAPHP action that needs member approval to be eligible for a vote, notice must be provided to member programs at least 30 days in advance.